pulkitkalra/rlc-analyser/README.md

 ### 4. Starting RLC Analyser and Unit Tests
-#### 4.1.
-Start RLC Analyser Program
+#### 4.1 Create a Run Configuration - Java Application
+1. From the "Run" menu, click on "Run Configurations...".
+2. Right click "Java Application" -> click "New".
+3. Set name to "RLCAnalyserStart" or anything similar.
+4. Under Project, click "Browse..." -> select the RLC Analyser project -> click "Ok".
+5. Click "Search..." -> select "com.orchestral.rhapsody.rlcanalyser.RlcAnalyserConsole" -> click "Ok".
+6. Click "Apply" -> click "Run".

+Note: A warning should appear in the Eclipse console on first start due to the initialisation of the logger files, on the next launch these warning should disappear.

+#### 4.2 Create a Run Configuration - JUnit Tests
-1. From the "Run" menu, hover over "Run As", the select "Java Application".
+1. From the "Run" menu, click on "Run Configurations...".
-2. A pop-up should appear asking to select Java Application.
-Select "RlcAnalyserConsole".
-Click "OK".
-3. The program should have now started.
+2. Right click "JUnit" -> click "New".
+3. Set name to "RLCAnalyserTest" or anything similar.
+4. Select "Run all tests in the selected project, package or course folder:".
+5. Click "Search..." -> Select the RLCAnalyser project.
+6. Ensure the "Test runner" field is set to "JUnit 4".
+7. Click "Apply" -> "Run".

-#### 4.2 Start Maven build
+#### 4.3 Start Maven build
 1. From the "Run" menu, hover over "Run As", then select "Maven Build".